Gunner & Smith and The North Sound - Hear You In My Head Tour with special guest Marissa Burwell

 Oct 15, 2022

 The Artesian is pleased to welcome two great Saskatoon bands on Saturday, October 15th.
 Join us for an evening of roots, folk, country and everything in between with Gunner & Smith and The North Sound!
+To open up the evening we'll have Regina's own Marissa Burwell!

 Date: Saturday, October 15th, 2022